#2434 | KiezCare.de

 Objection to advertising e-mails

-We hereby object to the use of contact data published within the scope of the imprint obligation to send unsolicited advertising and information material.
-The operators of these pages expressly reserve the right to take legal action against unsolicited mailing or e-mailing of spam and other similar advertising materials.
+The use of contact data published within the framework of the imprint obligation for the transmission of advertising and information material not expressly requested is hereby objected to.
+The operators of the pages expressly reserve the right to take legal action in the event of the unsolicited sending of advertising information, such as spam e-mails.

 Server log files

 The provider of the pages automatically collects and stores information in so-called server log files, which your browser automatically transmits to us.
 These are:

 - Visited website